International Communist Current: History

 In 1976, the ICC held its first international congress; among the participants was Jan Appel, a veteran of the German Revolution and the 1920 Ruhr Uprising.
 In the years that followed, contact was also opened up with Onorato Damen of the Internationalist Communist Party in Italy, and with Cajo Brendel of Daad en Gedachte in the Netherlands.

 In 1977, two years after both the formation of the ICC and Communist Workers Organisation, the Aberdeen and Edinburgh sections of the CWO left to join the ICC.
 In 1981, many of those same members would split from the ICC to form the Communist Bulletin Group.

 With Marc Chirik's death in 1990, having given his last 15 years to the organisation, the ICC published a brief summary of his life.

 Political positions and intervention

 The ICC outlines its political positions in their short Basic Positions published on the back of every ICC publication as well as in their manifestos and platform.
-It claims to have created a "synthesis" of the different elements of the left communist tradition, in particular those targeted by Lenin in his famous Left Wing Communism, an infantile disorder: against participation in parliament or the trades unions, and against "entryism" into the Social Democratic, Labour, Communist or Trotskyist parties.
+It claims to have created a "synthesis" of the different elements of the left communist tradition, in particular those targeted by Vladimir Lenin in his famous "Left-Wing" Communism: An Infantile Disorder: against participation in parliament or the trades unions, and against "entryism" into the Social Democratic, Labour, Communist or Trotskyist parties.
 However, at the same time they reject varieties of councilism which reject the Russian Revolution, saying that they express "a movement away from the conceptions of revolutionary Marxism".

 The "Basic Positions" published on the back of every ICC publication define the organisation's activity as follows: